UO277653/IQM-QuantumHack-2025-Indra-Qubitos/README.md

 The algorithm selects the **Maximum A Posteriori (MAP)** bitstring, which corresponds to the most likely valid move.

 This mimics a quantum annealing or QUBO-style optimization process.
+In future extensions, the same formulation allows the interaction terms to be solved explicitly within a QUBO framework, enabling more complex coupled decision-making to be handled by dedicated QUBO solvers or quantum annealing hardware.

 ---